-- 523. (1) Except when the customs authority determines otherwise, an incomplete clearance declaration must at least state- - (a) whether the goods are cleared for home use or a customs procedure, and if for a customs procedure, the desired customs procedure; 50
+523. (1) Except when the customs authority determines otherwise, an incomplete clearance declaration must at least state-

+(a) whether the goods are cleared for home use or a customs procedure, and if for a customs procedure, the desired customs procedure;50

-368. For instance goods containerised at a container depot or bulk goods in consecutive consignments.
+^{368.} For instance goods containerised at a container depot or bulk goods in consecutive consignments.

-369. The applicable timeframe is the period as stated in section 90 or 94, or as extended or shortened in terms of section 908 or 909.

-217 (b) in the case of goods already under a customs procedure, the reference number of the clearance declaration for that customs procedure; (c) in the case of imported goods (other than goods imported under a customs procedure), the date of actual or expected arrival of the goods, as may be applicable, at a place referred to in section 90; 5 (d) the tariff classification of the goods; (e) (f) the value of the goods; (g) (h) the customs code and name of the person submitting the declaration, or, if submitted by a customs broker acting in terms of section $165(1)(b)$ - (i) the customs code of the customs broker; and 10 (ii) the customs code of the customs broker, and(ii) the customs code and name of the principal on whose behalf the declaration is submitted; (i) the number and date of the transport document issued in respect of the goods; and 15 (j) such additional information as may be prescribed by rule or as the customs authority may determine in a specific case, including information that may be needed to- (i) calculate the amount of security that may be required in respect of the goods; 20 (ii) identify the goods and achieve effective customs control over the goods;and (iii) release the goods. incomplete clearance declaration must be supported by at least the supporting at as may be prescribed by rule or as the customs authority may determine in a 25 specific of Content s of provisional clearance declarations 524. ( 1) A provisional clearance declaration for home use or a customs procedure 30 (a) declaration for home use or that customs procedure, as the case may be; and 50 (b) indicate which of the information is included provisionally pending subse-
+^{369.} The applicable timeframe is the period as stated in section 90 or 94, or as extended or shortened in terms of section 908 or 909. - (b) in the case of goods already under a customs procedure,370 the reference number of the clearance declaration for that customs procedure; - (c) in the case of imported goods (other than goods imported under a customs procedure), the date of actual or expected arrival of the goods, as may be applicable, at a place referred to in section 90; - (d) the tariff classification of the goods; - (e) the quantity of the goods; - (f) the value of the goods; - (g) the origin of the goods; - (h) the customs code and name of the person submitting the declaration, or, if 10 submitted by a customs broker acting in terms of section 165(1)(b)- - (i) the customs code of the customs broker; and - (ii) the customs code and name of the principal on whose behalf the declaration is submitted; - (i) the number and date of the transport document issued in respect of the goods; 15 and - (j) such additional information as may be prescribed by rule or as the customs authority may determine in a specific case, including information that may be needed to- - (i) calculate the amount of security that may be required in respect of the 20 goods; - (ii) identify the goods and achieve effective customs control over the goods; and - (iii) release the goods.

+(2) An incomplete clearance declaration must be supported by at least the supporting 25 documents as may be prescribed by rule or as the customs authority may determine in a specific case.